SMaRtguy381983/utility-tool-1/README.md

   - #### Parameters
     - n - required, Mixed
       - The variable to test.
-    - failure - required, Function
+    - failure(n) - required, Function
+      - n will be the value that was tested.
       - What to do if n is not a number.
-    - success - required, Function
+    - success(n) - required, Function
+      - n will be the value that was tested.
       - What to do if n is a number.